While you work on your next move, TRIKAFTA® works on the underlying cause.

 • increase in blood bilirubin

-Tell your doctor if you have any side effect that bothers you or that does not go away.
+Tell your healthcare provider if you have any side effect that bothers you or that does not go away.

 These are not all the possible side effects of TRIKAFTA.
-For more information, ask your doctor or pharmacist.
+For more information, ask your healthcare provider or pharmacist.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-For further information, please see full Prescribing Information, including Patient Information.
+For further information, please see full Prescribing Information, including Medication Guide with Important Warning.

-Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

-TRIKAFTA may affect the way other medicines work, and other medicines may affect how TRIKAFTA works.
+TRIKAFTA may affect the way other medicines work and other medicines may affect how TRIKAFTA works.
 The dose of TRIKAFTA may need to be adjusted when taken with certain medicines.
-Ask your doctor or pharmacist for a list of these medicines if you are not sure.
+Ask your healthcare provider or pharmacist for a list of these medicines if you are not sure.

-Especially tell your doctor if you take:
+Especially tell your healthcare provider if you take:

 • antibiotics such as rifampin (RIFAMATE®, RIFATER®) or rifabutin (MYCOBUTIN®)